hebcal/hebcal-js/README.md

 ### `Hebcal.HDate.prototype.next()`

 Return tomorrow.
+Be patient, unless it's a second until sunset.

-Or rather, an `HDate` representing the next day.
+Just kidding.
+Returns an `HDate` representing the next day.

 If part of a `Hebcal()` year, return the day from the year.
 Otherwise, return a new object.
 (The difference is mainly with location, and back-reference to the month/year).